+- 23. A Head of House shall be appointed at the time of his or her election for a fixed term not exceeding ten years.
+The term of office shall be determined by the Governing Body following a recommendation from the Council, to be chaired as set out in Regulations.
+The College Retirement Age, as defined in Regulations, shall not apply to the role of Head of House. - 24.
+The Head of House may resign by giving notice to the Council in accordance with the terms and conditions determined at the time of his or her election, or such notice period as is agreed by the Council.

-- 25. The holding of the office of Head of House shall terminate and the office shall become vacant upon any of the following: - (a) retirement or resignation by the Head of House; - (b) expiry, without renewal, of a limited period of election to the office; - (c) the removal of the Head of House in accordance with sections 26-34. - 26.
-The Head of House may be removed from office by the Governing Body for any of the follow reasons: - (a) gross misconduct; - (b) lack of capability or qualifications for performing the role of Head of House, including poor performance or incapacity on medical grounds; - (c) contravention of law if the office were to continue;
+24.25.
+The holding of the office of Head of House shall terminate and the office shall become vacant upon any of the following:

+- (a) retirement or resignation by the Head of House; - (b) expiry, without renewal, of a limited period of election to the office; - (c) the removal of the Head of House in accordance with sections 26-34, which will take precedence over any fixed term of office at appointment under section 23.

+25.26.
+The Head of House may be removed from office by the Governing Body for any of the following reasons: